 Chemical Properties of Sodium Oxide – Na2O

-- Sodium oxide reacts with carbon dioxide to form sodium carbonate and oxygen.
+- Sodium oxide reacts with carbon dioxide to form sodium carbonate.
 The chemical equation is given below.

 - Sodium oxide reacts with some acids (such as hydrochloric acid) to form sodium chloride and water.
 The chemical equation for this reaction is given below.